icopy-site/awesome/docs/awesome/static-analysis.md

 - [Semgrep](https://semgrep.dev) — A fast, open-source, static analysis tool for finding bugs and enforcing code standards at editor, commit, and CI time.
 Its rules look like the code you already write;  no abstract syntax trees or regex wrestling.
 Supports 17+ languages.

 - [Semgrep Supply Chain](https://semgrep.dev/products/semgrep-supply-chain) :copyright: — Quickly find and remediate high-priority security issues.
 Semgrep Supply Chain prioritizes the 2% of vulnerabilities that are reachable from your code.

-- [ShiftLeft](https://www.shiftleft.io) :copyright: — Identify vulnerabilities that are unique to your code base before they reach production.
-Leverages the Code Property Graph (CPG) to run its analyses concurrently in a single graph of graphs.
-Automatically finds business logic flaws in dev like hardcoded secrets and logic bombs

 - [ShiftLeft Scan](https://github.com/ShiftLeftSecurity/sast-scan) — Scan is a free open-source DevSecOps platform for detecting security issues in source code and dependencies.
 It supports a broad range of languages and CI/CD pipelines.